dendronhq/dendron-site/vault/dendron.topic.config.md

 vault name

-##### visibility?
+##### visibility
 - choices: "private|public"

 If set to private, notes in this vault will not be published regardless of any other configuration.
 This takes precedences over everything.

 ##### remote
 - added property for [[remote vaults|dendron.concepts#remote-vault]]